mrgaogyb/for_assignment/README.md

-﻿# NEW Bing could only read public repository, so I created it
+﻿# NEW Bing could only read public repository, so I created this